kerbaal/HereticLootmaster/README.md

 ## Understanding the source code

-Start reading the source code in `KetzerischerLootverteiler.lua` with the function `KetzerischerLootverteilerFrame_OnLoad`.
+Start reading the source code in `HereticLootmaster.lua` with the function `HereticLootmasterFrame_OnLoad`.
 That function handles initialization of the addon window.